 Let’s look at hole #1, which has an SIA value of 7 for women.
-If she scores 9 on Hole #1, her maximum adjusted score using the Net Double Bogey method is Par (4) + Double Bogey (2) + Stroke Allocation (2) = 8.
+If she scores 9 on this hole, her maximum adjusted score using the Net Double Bogey method is Par (4) + Double Bogey (2) + Stroke Allocation (2) = 8.
 Her gross score is still 9 and that is the value she will post.
 The Score Centre system will apply the Maximum Adjusted Score of 8 for the purpose of updating her handicap.

-IMPORTANT INFORMATION: When you post your score using the gross score number – that is the score of the number of strokes you actually take.
-The built-in program on the Hole-By Hole method, the program automatically adjusts your gross score to the correct maximum adjusted score.
+IMPORTANT INFORMATION: Always post your score using the gross score number – that is the score of the number of strokes you actually take.
+The built-in program on the Hole-By Hole method automatically adjusts your gross score to the correct maximum adjusted score.

 When will you need to do these calculations manually?

-- When you "pick-up" prior to finishing a hole.
+- When you “pick-up” prior to finishing a hole.
 If you are not playing in any form of Gross or Net competition – and to speed up pace of play – you may wish to “pick-up” before completing the hole.
 You will need to know your maximum value for that hole before you do this.